 The College Charter and Statute gives Imperial its degree awarding powers.

-A complete list of Faculties and Departments is available on our Faculties and departments webpage.
 The individual faculty/department webpages provide details of courses taught in each faculty/department.
 These further provide details of accrediting agencies and governmental bodies which approve, accredit or license the school.

 Cost of attending Imperial College London